-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Targeted Chronic Absenteeism: Socioeconomically disadvantaged and English Learners will have comparably low chronic absenteeism rates to their peers overall.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 or color status will be available until the 2023 dashboard.
+Targeted Chronic Absenteeism: Socioeconomically disadvantaged and English Learners will have comparably low chronic absenteeism rates to their peers overall.
 On the 2019 CA Dashboard, 2.9% of SED students were suspended at least once, a 2.3% decline from the previous year for a Green color rating for SED students.
 DV Connect had less than 11 EL students in 2018-19, which is not enough students to have rates reported on the CA Dashboard for that year due to privacy concerns.
 Chronic Absenteeism was not published by the state on the 2021 CA School Dashboard.
+On the 2022 CA Dashboard, 10% of our 140 SED students were Chronically Absent, for a Medium status for that subgroup.
+4.5% of English Learners were Chronically Absent, but status level was not reported due to fewer than 30 students enrolled.
 DV Connect will maintain a Blue or Green rating for both SED and EL student groups for the Chronic Absenteeism indicator on the CA School Dashboard.
 Suspension Rate: DV Connect students will demonstrate low suspension rates as an indicator of positive engagement in school.
 On the 2019 CA Dashboard, 0% of students were suspended at least once, a decrease of 1.2% from the previous year for a Blue color rating overall.
 DV Connect had no suspensions in 2020-2021.
+On the 2022 CA Dashboard, 0% of students were suspended at least once, for a Very Low dashboard status.
+Suspensions were not reported by the state in 2021 so no change or color status will be available until the 2023 dashboard.
 DV Connect will maintain a Blue or Green rating for the Suspension Rate indicator on the CA School Dashboard.
-Targeted Suspension Rate: Socioeconomically disadvantaged and English Learners will have comparably low suspension rates to their peers overall.
-On the 2019 CA Dashboard, 0% of SED students were suspended at least once, maintained from the previous year for a Blue color rating for SED students.
-DV DV Connect had no suspensions in 2020-2021 and one suspension in Fall of 2021-22.
-DV Connect will maintain a Blue or Green rating for both SED and EL student groups for the Suspension Rate indicator on the CA School Dashboard.
+Targeted Suspension Rate: On the 2019 CA Dashboard, 0% of DV Connect had no suspensions in 2020- On the 2022 CA Dashboard, 0% of DV Connect will maintain a Blue or